iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.azdhs.covidwatch.android___2.1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.azdhs.covidwatch.android 1 reviews"/>
 </p>

+> Meh!
+Problem is not with the app, problem is with the state of Arizona.
+The state and it's governor are anti maskers.
+The governor is a businessman turned politician so opening up everything is more important than deaths.
+Voters believe in a alternate reality freedom.
+It's okay to have laws about drunk driving, and wearing seatbelts but make them wear a mask and you won't get their votes.<br> :date: __2021-04-13 04:56:21__

 > ARIZONA SWAMP - GOV DUCEY RINO ; MAYOR GALLEGO SOCIALIST AND SEN. M KELLY DEMOCRAT FINANCED BY GEORGE SOROS.
 PURPLE RINO'S HAVE TAKEN AZ.<br> :date: __2021-04-10 10:33:45__

 > Dumber now<br> :date: __2021-04-04 12:24:03__